TAKETODAY/today-infrastructure/today-retry/README.md

 ### Listeners for Reflective Method Invocations

-When dealing with methods that are annotated with `@Retryable` or with Spring AOP intercepted methods, Spring Retry allows a detailed inspection of the method invocation within the `RetryListener` implementation.
+When dealing with methods that are annotated with `@Retryable` or with Infra AOP intercepted methods, Infra Retry allows a detailed inspection of the method invocation within the `RetryListener` implementation.

 Such a scenario could be particularly useful when there is a need to monitor how often a certain method call has been retried and expose it